bata24/gef/README.md

             - Fix interpreter by `patchelf --set-interpreter /PATH/TO/x86_64-buildroot-linux-uclibc/sysroot/lib/ld64-uClibc.so.0 a.out`.
     - `uclibc-ng-visual-heap`: is colorized heap viewer for uClibc-ng.
         - ![](images/uclibc-ng-visual-heap.png)
-- `partition-alloc-dump`: dumps partition-alloc free-list for chromium.
+- `partition-alloc-dump`: dumps Partition-Alloc free-list for chromium.
     - ![](images/partition-alloc-dump.png)
     - This command is reserved for the implementation of the latest version of Chromium.
         - Currently tested: v137.x / [1447487](https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html?prefix=Linux_x64/1447487/) / 44f30b00006a373aab5998b26730f9c35b3846e0